mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 **NOTE** You might often come across the term 'Gini Impurity' which is determined by subtracting the gini value from 1.
 So mathematically we can say, $\text{Gini Impurity} = 1 - \text{Gini}$.

 **NOTE**: Scikit-Learn uses the CART algorithm, which produces only binary trees and makes use of Gini impurity as metric to measure uncertainty: non-leaf nodes always have two children (i.e., questions only have yes/no answers).
-However, other algorithms such as  Iterative Dichotomiser 3 (ID3) which uses entropy as metric to measure uncertainty, can produce Decision Trees with nodes that have more than two children.
+However, other algorithms such as  Iterative Dichotomiser 3 (ID3) (and C4.5) which uses entropy as metric to measure uncertainty, can produce Decision Trees with nodes that have more than two children.

 # Estimating Class Probabilities